suchira19/Java-Warriors-Container-Ship/README.md

 •	Presentations should include showing the working solutions and talking about the coding choices teams made, including why things have been done a certain way.

-•	Judges will get 3mins to ask questions if they feel is necessary.
+•	Judges will get 3 mins to ask questions if they feel is necessary.

 •	Teams will be assigned presentation slots in a random order.